Monthly Archives: January 2016

 We have the same familiar faces dotting the nation’s political landscape…the same personalities who had slugged it out for national and local positions in the past are the same people who would lock horns in the 2016 elections.
 They have been the ones in whose hands the reins of government changed producing the same ABYSMAL socio-economic and political performance for the nation.

 In case nobody has noticed these personalities come mostly from the same clans who have been lording it over in the political arena for decades now.
-Most of them are scions of powerful and wealthy Spanish mestizos… who happened to be the former colonial masters of the Filipinos.
-Some were former associates of the powers-that-were who became rich and powerful after getting their shares from the spoils of struggles for powers which they joined and won.
+Most of them are scions of powerful and wealthy Spanish mestizos.
+Their Spanish grand parents (or great grand parents), as anyone familiar with Philippine history knows, happened to be the former colonial masters of the Filipinos.
+Some were former associates of the then powers-that-be who became rich and powerful after getting their shares from the spoils of struggles for power which they joined and won.
 There were also celebrities (movie and TV stars, singers, athletes, etc.) who took advantage of their popularity or that of their parents or siblings.

 But there are also honest-to-goodness leaders who chiseled their political fame with hard work and the genuine desire to serve the people.
 They are few and far between though and much as politics is also a numbers game their call for change and reforms is like a voice in the wilderness.